Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   TSB_OD_0.2_forward.wig:notex:1:a:+ \
   TSB_OD_0.5_forward.wig:notex:2:a:+

-or for fragmented libraries(RNA-Seq generated after transcript fragmentation):
+or for fragmented libraries (RNA-Seq generated after transcript fragmentation):

 ::

   fragmented_forward.wig:frag:1:a:+ fragmented_reverse.wig:frag:1:a:-

-If only conventional RNA-seq data without fragmentation or TEX treated can be provided, it can still be assigned to fragmented libraries and used by ANNOgesic.
+If only conventional RNA-seq data without fragmentation or TEX treated can be provided, it can still be assigned to fragmented libraries.
 However, it may influence the results.

 .. _The format of sRNA database: